codeurjc/elastest-camp/README.md

     sudo sysctl -w vm.max_map_count=262144

-Then the python script can be run issuing the following command:
+Then the python script can be run issuing the following command (note that you should have logged in before in your browser):

     python elastest-import-py